 Temporary Detention Order (TDO) - a legal document requiring an individual to receive immediate hospitalization until a commitment hearing can be arranged.

 Typically, this is only used in cases of safety concerns to self/others and lack of consent (see below).
 TDOs cannot last longer than 72 hours for adults or 120 hours for a minor.

 - Legal age of consent in Virginia: - The legal age of consent for hospitalization is 14 in Virginia.
-However, medical treatment still requires parent/guardian consent for individuals under the age of 18. - If the teen does not consent to care but the parent/guardian does, a TDO will be required for hospitalization. - If the individual is younger than 14, admission and treatment for mental health services are at the discretion of a parent or guardian. - Who can help make these decisions? - If the family is working with a mental health professional (counselor, psychiatrist, etc.) they should be the first point of contact to discuss options. - The next best point of contact is the closest community services board (CSB).
+However, medical treatment still requires parent/guardian consent for individuals under the age of 18. - If the teen does not consent to care but the parent/guardian does, a TDO will be required for hospitalization. - If the individual is younger than 14, consent for admission and treatment for mental health services are the responsibility of a parent or guardian. - Who to contact if you think involuntary hospitalization is necessary? - If the family is working with a mental health professional (counselor, psychiatrist, etc.), they should be the first point of contact to discuss options. - The next best point of contact is the closest community services board (CSB).
 Regional mobile crisis services can support this but services vary based on region.
-Call the closest CSB and ask for an immediate appointment for someone in a mental health crisis. dbhds.virginia.gov/community-services-boards-csbs - The next best contact is to call 9-1-1 for a Crisis Intervention Team assessment.
+Call the closest CSB and ask for an immediate appointment for someone in a mental health crisis. dbhds.virginia.gov/community-services-boards-csbs - 9-1-1 is always an option for an assessment by a Crisis Intervention Team officer.